How do I use the airbrush system?

 Still getting splotchy color?
 You may be using the machine on pressure that is too low!
 Try turning up the pressure to a medium-high setting.

 My airbrush spray is too strong, too weak, or random in pressure.

 Follow these troubleshooting steps:

 - Check compressor.
-Remove the white hose from the machine body, turn the machine on high and put your finger over the machine air port.
-It should build pressure against your finger.
-If it makes no change then it could be a bad compressor (this is a rare problem, please contact us).
+Detach the hose from the machine body, turn the machine on high and put your finger over the machine hose connection.
+You should feel pressure against your finger.
+If it makes no change, the compressor may be bad (this is a rare problem, please contact us).

 - Check hose for leaks.
-If the air port is working, attach the white hose to the compressor and put your finger over the other end of the hose.
-The hose should spoil up and create pressure against your finger.
-If the hose does not have proper airflow it may be faulty, you can purchase a replacement hose from our website.
+If the hose connection is working, attach the hose to the compressor and put your finger over the other end of the hose.
+The hose should create pressure against your finger.
+If the hose does not have proper airflow it may be faulty.
+You can purchase a replacement hose from our website.

 - Advanced: Check Needle.
-Unscrew the gun tail (14) and make sure the needle is going in and out with the trigger when it’s pulled back.
-If not, lightly press the needle towards the front of the gun and then screw the needle nut on tight.
+With your machine off, unscrew the gun tail (14) and make sure the needle is going in and out with the trigger when it’s pulled back.
+If not, lightly press the needle toward the front of the gun and then screw the needle nut on tight.
 That will attach the trigger to the needle so that the needle pulls back with the trigger.

 If you had a bad compressor or a leaky hose: